 For search campaigns, you can use broad, phrase, or exact match negative keywords:

 Negative match types perform slightly differently than their positive counterparts, in that you must add synonyms, singular or plural versions, misspellings, and other close variations if you want to exclude them.

 The difference between keywords vs. search terms is subtle but essential.
 Knowing how to distinguish between the two — and how to use them with one another — will increase your chances of connecting with the most relevant target audience.

-Continue the relevance into the post-click stage by connecting every ad to its own unique post-click experience.
-Request a demo today to discover how to scale your post-click experiences with Instapage.
+Continue the relevance into the post-click stage by connecting every ad to its own unique post-click landing page.
+Request a demo today to discover how to scale your post-click landing pages with Instapage.

 See the Instapage Enterprise Plan in Action.